João Basso: Arouca

 On 31 August 2019, Basso signed for Arouca in the Campeonato de Portugal.
 An immediate starter, he contributed with the club's two consecutive promotions, and renewed his contract until 2024 on 19 August 2022.

 Basso acted as team captain during the 2022–23 campaign, as Arouca qualified to the UEFA Europa Conference League.

 Santos

 On 31 July 2023, Basso returned to his home country after agreeing to a three-and-a-half-year contract with Santos in the Série A. He made his debut for the club on 5 August, starting in a 1–1 home draw against Athletico Paranaense.

 Loan to Estoril

 On 30 January 2024, following Santos' relegation to the Série B, Basso returned to Estoril on loan until the end of the 2023–24 season.

 Return from loan

 After returning to Santos in July 2024, Basso scored his first goal for the club on 31 August, netting the club's second in a 2–2 home draw against Ponte Preta.
+A backup option in the following years, he terminated his link with Peixe on 3 March 2026.